lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

     order.
 These enable us to iterate through the elements of the data structure.

-*Time Complexity of dict Operations*
+*Time Complexity of Dictionary Operations*

   **Operation**   **Average Case**   **Amortized Worst Case**
   --------------- ------------------ --------------------------